Ayla-Coder/Biochemical-Reaction-Pathways/README.md

-# Thrive-learning
+# Biochemical Reaction Pathways
-For now I am only working with python, but I hope to use what I learn about the math behind game theory with python as a good leaping off point in C# or C++
+For now I am only working with python, but I hope to use what I learn about the math behind this model with python as a good leaping off point in C# or C++

 The model I want to test with methods like Runge-Kutta is this: